wataru-maeda/react-firebase-boilerplate/README.md

 #### Step-2.
 Install firebase tools

-1. Global install firebase tools (Skip if you done the step)
+1. Global install firebase tools (skip if you done the step)

 ```
 $  npm install -g firebase-tools
 ```

-2. Login to your firebase account (Skip if you done the step)
+2. Login to your firebase account (skip if you done the step)

 ```
 $ firebase login